UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

     There are many reasons why to use a 'slower' programming language:

+    - you already know the 'slower' programming language
-    - access to specific libraries/packages
+    - you need access to specific libraries/packages
-    - access to peers that can teach
+    - you have colleagues that are willing to teach you
-    - need to to work from code that has been written earlier
+    - you need to to work from code that has been written someone else

 ## Where to go next?